ficcdaf/zmk-config/readme.md

 [urob's amazing config](https://github.com/urob/zmk-config), mainly for the super convenient nix-based build environment.

+Currently, `config/corne.keymap` is my own -- other configuration files are left over from urob, and I am keeping them here for easy reference and inspiration.

 I'll probably get around to documenting my own layout and design choices at some point.
 For now, please see urob's original readme (from the time of my fork) below.